-To adjust variable font properties, select text that uses a variable font using the Text tool A. Click the Variable fonts button A on the property bar, and adjust any available font properties.
+To adjust variable font properties, select text that uses a variable font using the Text tool Δ .
+Click the Variable fonts button Δ on the property bar, and adjust any available font properties.

-Glyphs inspector
+Glyphs docker

-The Glyphs inspector (Text ▶ Glyphs) presents all characters, symbols, and glyphs associated with a selected font, making it easier to find and insert characters into your documents.
+The Glyphs docker (Text ▶ Glyphs) presents all characters, symbols, and glyphs associated with a selected font, making it easier to find and insert characters into your documents.